 The 66 books of the Bible are God’s word and are divinely inspired without error in the original manuscripts.
 It is our supreme and all-sufficient authority for all matters pertaining to life, faith, and practice.
 It is correct to say that both God and men were the authors of the books of the Bible.
 That is, God guided the human authors in communicating His word without overriding their individual personalities and writing styles.

 We believe in one God who is Creator of heaven and earth, who is infinite Spirit, light, love, and truth; eternal, almighty, infallible in all things, including His foreknowledge of all future events as well as all free choices; that He is unchangeable, all-wise, just, and holy.
-Further, God is triune: eternally existing in one essence, substance, and nature, and three Persons: Father, Son, and Holy Spirit.
+Further, we affirm that God is triune: eternally existing in one essence, substance, and nature, and three Persons: Father, Son, and Holy Spirit.

 Jesus Christ created the universe and everything therein, including humanity.
 Adam and Eve, the first humans created, were literal human beings who were created perfect by God to live in a perfect world.
 However, they chose to disobey God, which brought a curse on humanity and all creation, causing us to inherit a radically corrupted nature from them.
 Since then, all creation has been waiting to be made new.

 All people are born with a radically corrupt nature, which results in all persons sinning due to both nature and choice.
 Sin separates us from God and is the root cause of evils including (but not limited to) social injustice, oppression, and racism.
 Since God is the source of all life, our sin leaves us in a state of judgment and spiritual death.
 All people have sinned.
 All die and without Christ will face eternal separation from God.